All Episodes

 They get to drive around in unmarked cars.

-I tell you what, I I was pulled over by an unmarked car uh a couple of years ago in Montpellier, Vermont.
+I'll tell you what, I was pulled over by an unmarked car a couple of years ago in Montpelier, Vermont.

-And I said, I said to the uh lady police officer in her unmarked car, have you have you got a dash cam in there?
+And I said to the lady police officer in her unmarked car, have you got a dash cam in there?

-Because I'd like to see what it says shows on the dash cam.
+Because I'd like to see what it shows on the dash cam.

 If you're going to pretend to be James Bond and you've got the big super spy car, you could at least have the super spy camera fitted in the super spy car.

-So anyway, this California Department of Alcoholic Beverage Control agent in the unmarked car with no dash cam pulls over 36-year-old Joseph Schwab because he'd uh supposedly committed a crime.
+So, anyway, this California Department of Alcoholic Beverage Control agent in the unmarked car with no dash cam pulls over 36-year-old Joseph Schwab because he'd supposedly committed a crime.

-Some other citizen of California, she'd happen to witness?
+Some other citizen of California she'd happened to witness?

-No, he pulled it in front of her and she claimed he'd cut her off.
+No, he pulled her in front of her and she claimed he'd cut her off.

-So the crime he committed was uh was demonstrating less measure stay towards the alcoholic beverage control agent.
+So the crime he committed was demonstrating less majesty towards the alcoholic beverage control agent.

 And she administered a breathalyzer test.

-So she she's accused him of being under the influence of alcohol.
+So she's accused him of being under the influence of alcohol.

 That's 0.00% blood alcohol level.